Over the years, numerous new cryptocurrencies have been formed from the Bitcoin network. The process in which they are formed is called a hard fork.

 - Faster transaction times: Most cryptocurrencies are struggling to reduce the time it takes for transactions to be completed.
 The Bitcoin network can only process about 2-7 transactions per second (Tx/s).
 Payment processing services like Mastercard and Visa can process thousands of transactions per second.
 The BCD team felt that it was time for Bitcoin to catch up!

-- Lower transaction fees: Each transaction on the Bitcoin network is charged a fee.
+- Lower transaction fees: Each transaction on the Bitcoin network is charged.
 The fees for transactions have become very high in recent years.
 Cryptocurrencies are supposed to help users avoid paying high bank-transfer fees so Evey and 007 felt that Bitcoin’s fees should be going down, not up!

 Team Evey and Team 007 wrote changes into the Bitcoin protocol that they hoped would achieve these goals.
 The Bitcoin Diamond fork happened on November 24, 2017.
-The fork affected the whole Bitcoin community and I’ll tell you how in the next section.
-First, let’s have a quick look at how Bitcoin Diamond coin has performed in the market so far…
+The fork affected the whole Bitcoin community.
+I’ll tell you how in the next section.
+Now, let’s have a quick look at how Bitcoin Diamond coin has performed in the market so far…

 Diamond Coin Market Stats